EuphoricCatface/ModbusRTUSniffer-PySide/README.md

 ## Overview
 This program sniffs modbus RTU packets, and shows the last known values neatly organized into a table for each device.

-Currently, it doesn't support bit operations, and assumes Input Registers and Holding Registers are in the same memory, and read and write will result in the same values.
+Currently, it assumes Input Registers and Holding Registers are in the same memory, and read and write will result in the same values.

 This program is inspired by another python modbus sniffer https://github.com/snhobbs/ModbusSniffer/.